pi-hole/docs/docs/database/gravity/groups.md

 `domainlist_id` | integer | `id` of domain in the `domainlist` table `group_id` | integer | `id` of associated group in the `group` table

-Group `0` is special as it is automatically assigned to domains and clients not being a member of other groups.
+Group `Default` (`group_id` `0`) is special as it is automatically assigned to domains and clients not being a member of other groups.
 Each newly added client or domain gets assigned to group zero when being added.

 ## Effect of group management